chris-armstrong/dynaglue/README.md

 ## Limitations

-This is what I'm aware of - I'm sure there is much more:
+This is a list of current limitations:

-* *It is highly opinionated about how data is stored.* Using this for existing applications is going to require a data migration at the very least
+* *It is highly opinionated about how data is stored.* Using this for existing applications is going to require a data migration at the very least (there are plans to add some flexibility around separators and important attribute names)
-* *It is impossible to use projected attributes on GSIs with the current data layout* *to control index storange and return value size.* This could be achieved with a completely different storage pattern, which is probably going to happen
+* *It is impossible to use projected attributes on GSIs with the current data layout* *to control index storage and return value size.*
-* *Limited update item support* - this is being added (just SET actions for now!)
-* *No support for update filter expressions.* No reason AFAIK that prevents these from being added.
-They just need an API :-)
-* *Only string types for values used to build indexes.* Obviously numbers and dates are useful for sort key expressions, but they require more sophisticated handling
+* *Only string types for values used to build indexes.* Obviously numbers and dates are useful for sort key expressions, but they require more sophisticated handling than the library currently supports
-* ~~No adjacency lists~~ - there is basic adjanency list support now - see the new `ChildCollection` type and `*ChildById` APIs :-) in the `basic_children.ts` example
+* *Incomplete adjacency list support* - there is basic adjacency list support now - see the new `ChildCollection` type and `*ChildById` APIs :-) in the `basic_children.ts` example.
+This will be improved.
+* *Batch Read/Write and Transaction Support is still to be done*
-* *No write sharding support for low-variance partition keys.* If you have hot partition keys with a small set of values e.g. `status=(starting, started, stopping, stopped deleted)` and you query them on one of those values relentlessly, you will get a hot partition.
+* *No write sharding support for low-variance partition keys.* (NOTE: This isn't important for most use cases) If you have hot partition keys with a small set of values e.g. `status=(starting, started, stopping, stopped deleted)` and you query them on one of those values relentlessly, you will get a hot partition.
 The normal solution is to add a suffix spread between a given set of values (e.g. 0-19) so that when it is queried on status the query can be split over 20 partitions instead of one.
-* *This library may not reflect or enforce best practice.* This library probably does some things inefficiently and will let you do bad things too (this is a hammer and that might be a nail, so I presume you know what you're doing)
+* *This library may not reflect "best practice"* All effort has been made to ensure this aligns with the current accepted best practice for storing typical object models in DynamoDB for a single-table design, but

 ## Contributing